Whooolia/Founders-and-coders-FAC15/README.md

 :seedling: **Personal Stretch Goal**

 :bulb: **Team Project : A guidebook to Finsbury park :heavy_plus_sign: USER ACCOUNTS**
-- Team Project
 - Signup form validation on the client side (unmatching passwords, patterns)
 - Test for server side and database seperately
 - Check for cookie to see if user is logged in, and direct to the proper page
 - A [GitHub repo](https://github.com/fac-15/FAC_guidebook2.0) ready for code review <br><br>